Yamunaasri/19AI550_AI_for_Games/Ex.No11_MiniProject.md

 Tower Class: Towers have a range, damage, and can attack enemies within range.
 Enemy Class: Enemies have health, speed, and AI-driven movement towards the closest tower.
-EnemyAI Model: Simple neural network that determines movement direction based on enemy-tower positioning.
+EnemyAI Model: A fully connected neural network that determines movement direction based on enemy-tower positioning.

 #### 3.Gameplay Loop